Ready, set, go! Our no-nonsense guide will help you learn how to plan your wedding like a pro.

 If the venue doesn't provide food, you'll want to start looking into catering companies now.
 When hiring a photographer or videographer, ask to see an entire wedding he or she has shot, not just the highlights.
 Also secure the band or DJ for your big day.

 The first hint guests will have of your wedding's style is your invitations.
 Make sure they represent it well.
-Sending something too cutesy is confusing if you're having an elegant formal wedding, warns Clark.
+Sending something too cutesy is confusing if you're having an elegant, formal wedding, warns Clark.
 "If the stationery is discordant, you might accidentally prepare people to dress inappropriately."
-If you are using a calligrapher, now would also be the time to book his or her services.
+If you're using a calligrapher, now would also be the time to book his or her services.

 Likewise, send out save-the-dates if you feel your wedding requires them.
 They're best for destination weddings or any other celebration that requires extra guest planning or travel booking.